-Our aim is to provide a broad, balanced and rigorous curriculum that meets the needs and aspirations of every child and leaves them well prepared for their future.
-Students will study the following subjects as part of their compulsory 'core' entitlement:
+Our aim is to provide a curriculum that meets the needs and aspirations of every child and leaves them well prepared for their future.
+Scholars will study the following subjects as part of their compulsory 'core' entitlement:

 - English Language

 - English Literature

 - Mathematics

 - Science

-- A Modern Foreign Language (students will continue to study their current language)
+- A Modern Foreign Language (scholars will continue to study their current language)

 - Core PE

 - Core RE

-- Geography and History (choice of GCSE to be made at the end of Year 9)
+- Geography and History

-- iLife

-Students will choose four option subjects (2 from each block) and will be allocated two of these subjects, the others are reserve choices.
+Scholars will choose three option subjects and will be allocated two of these subjects, the other is a reserve choice.
 The subjects on offer are either GCSE or Level 2 Technical qualifications (these are the equivalent to a GCSE).